ducviettiendoan/db-cache-sync/README.md

     }
 }
 ```
-- Save your Jenkins job and ready to build the job.
-You could either manually run the job or set up the job to run periodically (For example in build periodically section, `H H * * *` should run the job everyday at a random time.
+- Save your Jenkins job and be ready to build the job.
+You could either manually run the job or set up the job to run periodically (For example, in the build periodically section, `H H * * *` should run the job every day at a random time.
 Refer to this docs for more information: https://www.cloudbees.com/blog/how-to-schedule-a-jenkins-job).
 - Before running jenkins-job, make sure that sb is running in your Docker.
 You can build the Jenkins job now.

 ### 5. Additional util file
-To save somtime for testing, there is a `.py` file to send multiple requests to either sa or sb you could play around with.
+To save some time for testing, there is a `.py` file to send multiple requests to either SA or SB you could play around with.